 One of the major differences between Branch Basics and Blueland is that Blueland offers totally different products for various parts of the house, whereas Branch Basics is an all-in-one product.

 Another major difference is that Branch Basics ingredient list is much simpler than what you’ll find on Blueland’s products.

-At the end of the day, both of these brands are good options when it comes to effective and non-toxic cleaning products and it will really just come down to personal preference.
+But at the end of the day, both of these brands are good options when it comes to effective and eco-friendly cleaning products and it ultimately comes down to personal preference.

 Branch Basics vs. Force of Nature